octobercms/docs/database-model.md

 <a name="mass-assignment"></a>
 ### Mass assignment

 You may also use the `create` method to save a new model in a single line.
 The inserted model instance will be returned to you from the method.
 However, before doing so, you will need to specify either a `fillable` or `guarded` attribute on the model, as all models protect against mass-assignment.
+Note that neither `fillable` or `guarded` affect the submission of backend forms, only the use of `create` method.

 A mass-assignment vulnerability occurs when a user passes an unexpected HTTP parameter through a request, and that parameter changes a column in your database you did not expect.
 For example, a malicious user might send an `is_admin` parameter through an HTTP request, which is then mapped onto your model's `create` method, allowing the user to escalate themselves to an administrator.